 Peter Diamandis is the founder of the XPrize Foundation, a foundation that offers large cash prizes to incentivize technological solutions to big problems.

 Peter Diamandis, entrepreneur and futurologist, is also co-founder of Singularity University, a non-profit organization based in Silicon Valley that offers training in futurology.
-In his new book out tomorrow, "The Future Is Faster Than You Think", Peter reiterates his thesis: the (already rapid) pace of technological innovation is about to increase enormously.
+In his new book to be released tomorrow, "The Future Is Faster Than You Think", Peter reiterates his thesis: the (already rapid) pace of technological innovation is about to increase enormously.

 The future is faster than we think